samyarsadat/MBI5026-Matrix/README.md

 ### Software
 The software uses PlatformIO and is written in C++.
 I opted to use Adafruit's GFX library for text and graphics "rendering" (i.e., generating pixel data from text and/or shape drawing commands, etc.), as I saw no need to implement that myself when there's a perfectly usable and readily available implementation already.

-Instead, I focused on optimizing the lower-level details of driving the display (taking data from a set of pixel buffers, one for red and one for green, and displaying them properly).
+Instead, I focused on optimizing the lower-level details of driving the displays (taking data from a set of pixel buffers, one for red and one for green, and displaying them properly).
 It was a rather enjoyable experience, as I got to chase down millisecond-level improvements in execution time, which is a level of optimization I often don't or can't pursue.

 I will, by no means, claim to have written the _most_ optimized driver for these displays, but I certainly made an attempt, even performing direct register manipulations (I understand the portability implications this comes with, but that really does not matter here) to avoid function call overhead at some points!